AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 Define Build Logs and System Logs

 For metrics:
-  - You can use box metricks, or build time or agent related plugins
+  - You can use box metrics, or build time or agent related plugins

 Metric Aggregator is recommended
   - When the metrics-aggregation-plugin is installed, there is a metrics